Optimising Payments & Transitioning from In-App Currency to Real Money

 Processes, Plan and Findings

-1. 23% of support tickets were caused by budget limit issues
+1. 23% of support tickets were caused by brands hitting budget limits with no self-serve path

-1. 15% of enterprise concerns were related to currency conversion
+1. 15% of enterprise concerns centred on currency conversion — inconsistent, opaque, and a churn risk

-1. Engineers lose 25% of a workday adjusting campaign budgets
+1. Engineers were losing 25% of a workday to manual budget adjustments

 Research